HFO4/gameboy.live/README.md

 ## Contribution

-This emulator is just for learning and entertainment purpose.
+This emulator is just for learning and entertainment purposes.
 There are still many places to be perfected.
-Any suggestions or contribution is welcomed!
+Any suggestions or contributions is welcomed!

 ## Reference